sagashrimproll/NUHire/README.md

 ### Authentication and Authorization

 - Google OAuth 2.0 for user authentication
+- Currently working on Keycloak authentication prior to deployment
 - Session-based authentication using express-session
 - MySQL session store for persistence
 - Role-based authorization (student vs. admin)